adocampo/convert-video/README.md

 ### The good

-But recently I've dowloaded a set of BDRip movies, like 60GB each, and even my script reduced them a lot, still were around 10GB, which I found pretty much of a 100 or 120 minutes movie.
+But recently I've dowloaded a set of BDRip movies, like 60GB each, and even my script reduced them a lot, still were around 10GB, which I found pretty much for a 100 or 120 minutes movie.
 So I gave a try to handbrake and used its AV1 preset.
 The result was impressive: from 60GB in H264 to 2GB in AV1... x30 times less!!!

 ### The bad